-While Esther* was in Boko Haram captivity (October 2015 - November 2016), she was under constant pressure to denounce her faith and was tragically raped multiple times.
-She became pregnant and had no idea who the father was.
-When she was freed she learned that people were not so eager to welcome back 'Boko Haram women', much less their children.
+Esther was kidnapped as a teenager by Boko Haram.
+While in captivity, she was under constant pressure to renounce her faith and faced horrific abuse.
+Heavily pregnant, she managed to escape.
+But when she finally returned home, she learned that her community was not so eager to welcome back 'Boko Haram women', much less their children.
 They mocked Esther and called the baby 'Boko' instead of using her real name, Rebecca.

 Esther was put in touch with Open Doors through her church leaders, and she was invited to an Open Doors trauma care seminar.
 As part of the seminar, participants were invited to write their sorrows on a piece of paper and pin it to a hand-carved wooden cross at the venue, as an illustration of bringing their sorrows to the cross.